 Head injuries that affect the brain are especially detrimental.
 Traumatic brain injuries can cause permanent damage or death.

 The spinal cord is very delicate.
 Sustaining a spinal cord injury can lead to permanent or partial paralysis.

 - Crushing injuries

 Crushing injuries are common in hazardous work zones.
 A worker can become trapped between a wall and heavy equipment and sustain broken ribs and massive internal damage.

 - Torn ligaments

-Ligaments can take a long time to heal, but many workers continue to work through torn ligaments and can cause permanent damage.
+Ligaments can take a long time to heal, but many workers continue to work through torn ligaments which can cause permanent damage.